Cimzia (Certolizumab Pegol)

 What Is Cimzia Used For?

-Cimzia contains certolizumab pegol, a human antibody fragment that specifically targets and blocks a protein called tumor necrosis factor alpha (TNFα).
-By blocking TNFα activity, Cimzia helps reduce inflammation and the painful symptoms associated with various inflammatory diseases.
+Cimzia contains certolizumab pegol, a human antibody fragment that targets and blocks a protein called tumor necrosis factor alpha (TNFα).
+By blocking TNFα, Cimzia helps reduce inflammation and the painful symptoms it causes.

 Primary Uses

-Cimzia is used to treat several inflammatory conditions including: rheumatoid arthritis (joint pain, tenderness, swelling and stiffness) – may be used with methotrexate; plaque psoriasis (red, itchy and inflamed skin); psoriatic arthritis (similar symptoms to rheumatoid arthritis and plaque psoriasis); ankylosing spondylitis and non-radiographic axial spondyloarthritis (back pain and morning stiffness).
+Cimzia is used to treat several inflammatory conditions including: rheumatoid arthritis (joint pain, tenderness, swelling and stiffness), plaque psoriasis (red, itchy and inflamed skin), psoriatic arthritis (similar symptoms to rheumatoid arthritis and plaque psoriasis), and ankylosing spondylitis and non-radiographic axial spondyloarthritis (back pain and morning stiffness).
+It may be used together with methotrexate for rheumatoid arthritis.

 How It Works

-Cimzia is a human antibody fragment that recognizes and binds to tumor necrosis factor α (TNFα), blocking its harmful activity.
-This helps prevent the damaging effects of TNFα and reduces signs and symptoms of inflammatory diseases such as joint pain, tenderness, swelling and stiffness.
+Cimzia is a human antibody fragment that specifically recognizes and binds to tumor necrosis factor α (TNFα).
+By blocking the activity of TNFα, Cimzia can prevent the harmful effects of this protein, thereby reducing the signs and symptoms of inflammatory diseases such as joint pain, tenderness, swelling and stiffness.

 How to Take Cimzia

-Cimzia is given as an injection under the skin (subcutaneous).
-You can learn to inject it yourself, or have a family member, friend, doctor, or nurse give you the injection after proper training.
+Cimzia is given as an injection under the skin (subcutaneous injection).
+You can learn to inject it yourself, or have a family member or friend give you the injection after proper training from your healthcare provider.

 Dosage Instructions